jsusana27/Crocheting_Database/README.md

 # Crocheting Database

 ## Overview
-This includes a Python GUI application that runs queries off of a PostgreSQL database.
+This includes a Python GUI application that runs queries off of a PostgreSQL database

 ## Features
 - Add, modify, and delete product and product material entries